semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     cache store gems-$SEMAPHORE_GIT_BRANCH vendor/bundle
     cache store gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock) vendor/bundle

-Archives file or directory specified by path and associates it with key.
+The `cache store` command archives a file or directory specified by `path` and associates it with a given `key`.

-As `cache store` uses `tar` leading `/` is automatically removed from the path.
+As `cache store` uses `tar`, it automatically removes any leading `/` from the given `path` value.
-Also, any further changes of path after the store operation completes will not be automatically propagated to cache.
-The command always passes (exits with 0).
+Any further changes of `path` after the store command completes will not be automatically propagated to cache.
+The command always passes, i.e. exits with return code 0.

-In case of insufficient disk space command `cache store` frees disk space by deleting the oldest keys.
+In case of insufficient disk space, `cache store` frees disk space by deleting the oldest keys.
-Cache size is limited to 9.6G of disk space.

 #### cache restore key[,second-key,...]